-Target Strategy Outcome Timeframe Achievement Training for teachers on differentiating the curriculum for pupils living with a disability, in terms of basic daily living skills, relationships and future Teachers are aware of the relevant issues and can ensure that this group has equality of access to life-preparation learning.
+Target Strategy Outcome Timeframe Achievement Training for teachers on differentiating the curriculum relationships and future Teachers are aware of the relevant issues and can ensure that this group has equality of access to life- preparation learning.
 The use of other professional partners has been made available.
-Ongoing Teachers working with Occupational Therapists, Vision support and hearing support services All out-of-school activities are planned to ensure the participation of the whole range of pupils Review all out-of-school provision to ensure All out-of-school activities will be conducted in an inclusive environment with providers that comply with all current and future legislative requirements Ongoing Increase in access to all school activities for all disabled pupils Secure funding to support SEND pupils at all out-of- school activities All pupils with SEND are fully supported at out-of-school clubs Ongoing.
-Increased parent confidence in their children accessing clubs with full support Classrooms are optimally organised to promote the participation and independence of all pupils On-going Increase in access to the National Curriculum
+Teachers working with Occupational Therapists, Vision support and hearing support services All out-of-school activities are planned to ensure the participation of the whole range of pupils Review all out-of-school All out-of-school activities will be conducted in an inclusive environment with providers that comply with all current and future legislative requirements 0 0 Increase in access to all school activities for all disabled pupils Secure funding to support SEND pupils at all out-of- school activities All pupils with SEND are fully supported at out-of-school clubs Increased parent confidence in their children accessing clubs with full support Classrooms are optimally organised to promote the participation and independence of all pupils Lessons start on time without the need to make adjustments to accommodate the needs of individual pupils On-going Increase in access to the National Curriculum